spinen/laravel-version/readme.md

 $ composer require spinen/laravel-version
 ```

-The package uses the auto registration feature
+The package uses the auto registration feature.

 ## Description of version file